GG337/Database_Project/README.md

 # Bank Management Database

-This program utilizes functions and conditional statements to modify and add details to a Bank Management Database located in my SQLWorkBench
+This project utilizes functions and conditional statements to modify and add details to a Bank Management Database located in my SQLWorkBench

 ### Functions: